 ACM: Computer-Human Interaction (CHI), Designing Interactive Systems (DIS); IEEE: Transactions on Visualization and Computer Graphics (TVCG), Internet Computing; AAAI Human Computation (HCOMP); SIGGRAPH, Perception; Cognitive Science; Journal of Human Factors, Pervasive Health.

+Lauren Speers, CS undergraduate at UC Berkeley.
+Resulted in EuroVis 2015 submission.
 Tong Gao, M.S.I. at University of Michigan.
-Led student author in creating automated geovisualization system.
 Resulted in ACM CHI 2014 publication.